How Long Must Employers Keep Medical and Exposure Records A Legal Overview

 State-Specific Rules

-• California often has stricter health and safety rules
+• California: Stricter health and safety rules.

 It’s smart to check with your state’s labor or health department for local rules.